barckley75/ResponsiveDraggableMenu/README.md

 # ResponsiveDraggableMenu
-A cool style draggable menu with artistic icons
+A cool style draggable menu with artistic icons.